miikka/get-my-history/README.md

 You can pass in the settings via the command-line, use environmental variables, or use `.env` file.

 I recommend using `.env` file.
-Here's a template with the requiredi settings.
+Here's a template with the required settings.

 ```
 # The base URL of your Mastodon instance.
 E.g. https://mastodon.social